 West Lafayette, Indiana

 In June 2021, Purdue University launched a new campaign to expand its education across the world, named Purdue Global Moves.
 This new campaign consists of four strategic initiatives, student success, professional skills, the classroom of the future, and transformative education.
-The college’s Office of Global Partnerships has also formed literally dozens of partnerships with international organizations since the coronavirus pandemic affected the world.
+The college’s Office of Global Partnerships has also formed dozens of partnerships with international organizations since the coronavirus pandemic affected the world.
 Some examples include the Indian Institute of Technology in Madras, Universidad Nacional de Colombia in Colombia, and ESCP Europe in France.
-The college has also been utilizing its international connections to fight coronavirus.
+The college has also been utilizing its international connections to fight the coronavirus.
 For instance, a team that usually researches the spread of malaria in Africa has turned its attention to the spread of coronavirus variants.
-Best Colleges notes that Purdue University has the seventh-highest amount of international students enrolled in an American college.
-Times Higher Education also considers the college to be the 62nd most international university in the world.
+Best Colleges notes that Purdue University has the seventh-highest number of international students enrolled in an American college.
+Times Higher Education also considers the college the 62nd most international university in the world.

 12. Northeastern University

 For the 2021 to 2022 academic year, Northeastern University’s London campus expanded significantly by relocating to a larger campus.
 This new campus is six times larger than the former London campus.
 Perhaps the individual college community member who has done the most to fight coronavirus internationally is Allesandro Vespignani, the director of the Network Science Institute.
 Throughout the pandemic, he has advised both the Italian and American governments.
 In fact, the Italian government even awarded Vespignani a knighthood for his work.
 Niche considers Northeastern University to be the 32nd-best college for international relations.
 Best Colleges states that it has the ninth-highest international student population.